rrabbanii/Multi-Client-Chat-Socket-Programming/README.md

 We would like to thank WittCode for the inspiration, without him this project wouldn't have come to succession as it is right now!

 Please feel free to contact
-henzel.theodore.putra@mail.ugm.ac.id,
-putu.arv2003@mail.ugm.ac.id,
-or rabbani.nur.kumoro@mail.ugm.ac.id if any problem occurs!
+rabbani.nur.kumoro@mail.ugm.ac.id if any problem occurs!